LukasWoodtli/WebPage/pelican/content/object_databases.md

 - Query
     - Decide if something in a collection or not
-    - Traversiong result (iterator, cursor)
+    - Traversing result (iterator, cursor)
 - SQL
     - relationships mapped by primary-/foreign-key
     - `select` can be used instead of `joins` to follow relationships